NikhilVerma09/prescripto-full-stack/README.md

 This project was developed by following the comprehensive tutorial series by the GreatStack YouTube channel, and has been successfully deployed using Render.

+## 🔗 Live Demo / Deployment

+You can access the deployed application using the links below.
+All three services (Frontend, Admin, and Backend API) are hosted on Render.

+### Main Application (Patient Portal URL):

+[Click Here to View the Live Frontend] (e.g., https://prescripto-full-stack-frontend-0d78.onrender.com)

+### Admin/Doctor Portal URL:

+[Click Here to View the Admin Panel] (e.g., https://prescripto-full-stack-admin-94ii.onrender.com)

 ## ✨ Key Features